mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 And then simply create a minimal :file:`/etc/django-ca/10-localsettings.yaml` - but you can override any other setting here as well:

-.. template-include:: yaml include/quickstart_from_source/localsettings.yaml.jinja
+.. template-include:: yaml /include/quickstart_from_source/localsettings.yaml.jinja
    :caption: /etc/django-ca/10-localsettings.yaml
    :context: quickstart-from-source

-Please see :doc:`settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.
+Please see :doc:`/settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.

 .. _systemd-configuration: